Abdalla-Eldaly/Route-Task/README.md

 ### 4. Presentation Layer
 The Presentation layer handles the user interface and user interaction logic.
 It includes:
-- **Base Cubit (Bloc):** Base classes for managing state using the Cubit pattern from the bloc package.
-- **States:** Different states that the UI can be in, managed by the Cubit.
-- **Listener:** Components that react to state changes.
-- **Observer and Builder:** Classes to observe state changes and build UI accordingly.
 - **View and ViewModel:** Separation of UI components (View) from their business logic (ViewModel).